oracle/accelerated-data-science/docs/source/user_guide/cli/opctl/configure.rst

 * You have completed :doc:`ADS CLI installation <../quickstart>`

-Setup default values for different options while running ``OCI Data Sciecne Jobs`` or ``OCI DataFlow``.
+Setup default values for different options while running ``OCI Data Sciecne Jobs`` or ``OCI Data Flow``.
 By setting defaults, you can avoid inputing compartment ocid, project ocid, etc.

 To setup configuration run -